Things to do on a Rainy Day

 Shop Inside

 There is plenty of indoor shopping in Rotterdam so you can bargain hunt or find your inner fashionista without getting wet.
 Try Lijnbaan and Koopgoot or one of the shopping malls like Zuidplein.
+For our Vintage enthusiasts, don't miss the unique boutiques lining Witte De Withstraat.
+As a staff favorite, Square Eight at Oude Binnenweg comes highly recommended!

 You see, there is plenty to do in Rotterdam, even if it’s raining!